JohnRPB/Open-Meta-Project/README.md

 # The Open Meta Project

-The Open Meta Project is a collaborative effort to produce a website where scientists can conduct, comment on, and share meta-analyses.
-We are in the early stages of the project, so please let us know if you would like to contribute (baptistajohann@gmail.com); much work has been done, but more remains.
+A website where scientists can conduct, comment on, and share meta-analyses.
 For a quick overview of what has been accomplished, see the "Project Showcase" section.

 #### Note: This project is under active development, and documentation is being added every day.